MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/New-MoveRequest.md

 If you set this value to 51 or higher, you also need to use the AcceptLargeDataLoss switch.
 Otherwise, the command will fail.

-This parameter is in the process of being deprecated in the cloud-based service.
-In the future, if neither BadItemLimit nor LargeItemLimit is specified then the request will use Skipped Item approval semantics instead of BadItemLimit semantics.
+**Note**: This parameter is being deprecated in the cloud-based service.
+In the future, if neither the BadItemLimit or LargeItemLimit parameters are specified, the migration will use Skipped Item approval semantics instead of BadItemLimit semantics.

 ```yaml
 Type: Unlimited